Overview

 Water Safety & Drowning Prevention

 Water activities are a source of fun and recreation, but without proper precautions, they can quickly turn dangerous.
 Drowning is a top cause of unintentional injury-related death among children ages 1–4 and remains a significant concern across all age groups.
-Many of these tragedies occur in familiar places—backyard pools, lakes, and even bathtubs—and happen in seconds, often silently.
+Many of these tragedies occur in familiar places like backyard pools, lakes, even bathtubs, and happen in seconds, often silently.

 Educating families and communities on water safety is one of the most effective ways to prevent these incidents before they happen.